JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/L_enfant_Jesus_et_les_docteurs_de_la_Loi.md

 **4. Since the temple is dedicated to the worship of the Heavenly Father, is it logical to tolerate the presence there of those who exercise a profane profession of barter or commerce?**

 > “_Everywhere Jesus went throughout the temple courts, he was shocked and sickened by the spirit of irreverence which he observed.
 He deemed the conduct of the temple throngs to be inconsistent with their presence in “his Father’s house.”
-But he received the shock of his young life when his father escorted him into the court of the gentiles with its noisy jargon, loud talking and cursing, mingled indiscriminately with the bleating of sheep and the babble of noises which betrayed the presence of the money-changers and the vendors of sacrificial animals and sundry other commercial commodities._” ([UB 125:1.1](/en/The_Urantia_Book/125#p1_1))
+But he received the shock of his young life when his father escorted him into the court of the gentiles with its noisy jargon, loud talking and cursing, mingled indiscriminately with the bleating of sheep and the babble of noises which betrayed the presence of the money-changers and the vendors of sacrificial animals and sundry other commercial commodities._” (<a id="a122_603"></a>[UB 125:1.1](/en/The_Urantia_Book/125#p1_1))

 > “_They now passed down to the priests’ court beneath the rock ledge in front of the temple, where the altar stood, to observe the killing of the droves of animals and the washing away of the blood from the hands of the officiating slaughter priests at the bronze fountain.
 The bloodstained pavement, the gory hands of the priests, and the sounds of the dying animals were more than this nature-loving lad could stand.
 The terrible sight sickened this boy of Nazareth; he clutched his father’s arm and begged to be taken away.
-They walked back through the court of the gentiles, and even the coarse laughter and profane jesting which he there heard were a relief from the sights he had just beheld._” ([UB 125:1.4](/en/The_Urantia_Book/125#p1_4))
+They walked back through the court of the gentiles, and even the coarse laughter and profane jesting which he there heard were a relief from the sights he had just beheld._” (<a id="a124_703"></a>[UB 125:1.4](/en/The_Urantia_Book/125#p1_4))

 The temple of Jerusalem was the sacred place in which the people of Israel, scattered throughout the Roman Empire, gathered once a year to come and meditate and pray to Yahweh, their God.
 In the young mind of Jesus, molded by the love of his heavenly Father and the respect he has for him, coupled with the idea of traveling to Jerusalem in order to see this temple of which he had heard so often and of which he had read many descriptions, exalted his imagination.
 Participating in his first Passover, receiving from his fathers the consecration of Jewish citizenship and participating in this ceremony within the temple grounds created a strong spiritual expectation in his heart.
 Alas, the mercantile baseness of the merchants and the lure of gain in this sacred place produced a disillusionment that matched his expectation.
 Indignation seized his mind and his heart was revolted.
 He did not understand this mixture of “mercantile commerce between men” and “sacred spiritual commerce with God.”